martinlynge/react-apollo-aws-appsync/README.md

 ): Event
 ```

+Afterward, we have to attatch a resolver to the newly create mutation field.
+TO
-Afterward, find the newly create mutation field in the `Resolvers panel` and
+do this find you mutation field in the `Resolvers panel` and click on `Attach`.
-click on `Attach`.
-Select `AppSyncEventTable` as the data source to resolve, and
+Select `AppSyncEventTable` as the data source to resolve, and replace the
-replace the request mapping template with the following resolver:
+request mapping template with the following resolver:

 ```
 {